MarkD117/hangman/README.md

 - [Python3](https://en.wikipedia.org/wiki/Python_(programming_language)) was used to create all game content and logic.
 - [Random](https://docs.python.org/3/library/random.html) python library used to select a random word from a list.
 - [OS](https://docs.python.org/3/library/os.html) python library used to clear the terminal.
-- [Colorama](https://pypi.org/project/colorama/) used to apply color to all terminal text.
+- [Colorama](https://pypi.org/project/colorama/) used to apply colour to all terminal text.
 - [Git](https://www.atlassian.com/git/tutorials/what-is-git) used for version control.
 - [GitHub](https://github.com/) used to store game source code.
 - [GitPod](https://gitpod.io/) used as a cloud-based IDE for developing the game.